![]() |

 Current availability:

-Picnic at Hanging Rock is the extraordinary film of a bizarre multiple disappearance in turn of the century Australia, beautifully directed by Peter Weir.
+Picnic at Hanging Rock is Peter Weir's extraordinary film of Joan Lindsay's novel detailing a bizarre multiple disappearance in turn of the century Australia, beautifully directed by Peter Weir.
 Strangely, for such an iconic film, the soundtrack remains unavailable, although its noted pan-pipe player, Gheorghe Zamfir, recreated two of its themes a year later on his A Theme From "Picnic at Hanging Rock".
-The soundtrack budget obviously didn't run to orchestras and the like, making the unknown composer work with whatever he could find, namely, a mid-'70s synth (ARP 2600, maybe?) and a Mellotron, on top of the ubiquitous piano and pan-pipes.
+The soundtrack budget obviously didn't run to orchestras and the like, making composer Bruce Smeaton work with whatever he could find, namely, a mid-'70s synth (ARP 2600, maybe?) and a Mellotron, on top of the ubiquitous piano and pan-pipes.